mendhak/eleventy-satisfactory/README.md

 * Main CSS is inline in the page
 * Automatic light and dark mode
 * Simplified post layout with date at bottom
-* Simplified home page layout with post excerpts
+* Simplified home page layout
+* Adjust number of post listings
+* Post excerpts below post listings
 * Links, year, copyright, and photos in footer
 * Opengraph metadata for posts including preview image
-* No tags, no site navigation, no social
 * Code blocks rendered using Prism syntax highlighting
 * Notice boxes such as info, warning, success
 * Seamless gist integration as code blocks
 * Github repo cards generator
+* No tags listings, no site navigation, no social, no landing page
-* Draft posts
+* Draft posts appear locally
+* UI testing (for this repo)
+* Github Actions for publishing
 * Robots.txt
 * Favicon